groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.14 =
+* ADDED HTML editing capability in the email editor.
+You can switch between views now.
+* FIXED slashes appearing when saving contact names with the ['] of ["] symbol.
+* FIXED quotes escaped in email subject line and preheader.
+* TWEAKED better handling of changing email addresses for a contact.
+* TWEAKED exclude meta list so that meta data does not appear moe than once

 = 1.0.13.4 =
 * ADDED support articles to support articles column on welcome page
 * TWEAKED double check semaphore locking is enabled